 8. Controls appetite

-A 2011 study published in Obesity Research & Clinical Practice showed that women who consumed freeze-dried acai pulp three times a day felt fuller and consumed fewer calories at their next meal than those who didn’t eat acai.
+A 2011 study concerning appetite was published in Obesity Research & Clinical Practice.
+It showed that women who consumed freeze-dried acai pulp three times a day felt fuller and consumed fewer calories at their next meal than those who didn’t eat acai.
 The researchers believe that acai has appetite-suppressing effects.

 It contains an amino acid called tryptophan, which is known to trigger serotonin production—the feel-good hormone that makes you feel calm and relaxed.